-The 30 April 2021 options paper forms the basis of a final round of consultation with the post-2025 project advisory groups, jurisdictions and other stakeholders to inform the detailed market design and evaluation of these options ahead of recommendations to Ministers in mid-2021.
+The 30 April 2021 options paper formed the basis of a final round of consultation with the post 2025 project advisory groups, jurisdictions and other stakeholders to inform the detailed market design and evaluation of these options ahead of recommendations to ministers in mid-2021.

-The proposed pathways and reform options have been subjected to detailed design work following the directions paper published in January 2021.
-They continue to address the four key areas of need identified in the directions paper:
+The proposed pathways and reform options were subjected to detailed design work following the directions paper published in January 2021.
+They continued to address the four key areas of need identified in the directions paper:

 - Resource adequacy through the transition – ensuring the best mix of resources is available to the system to deliver lowest cost, reliable supply to customers.